NESI CHAIR AND STUDENT REPRESENTATIVE

 COMMUNICATION TEAM MEMBERS

-Dr Brittany Johnson is a Postdoctoral Research Associate in the Caring Futures Institute, at Flinders University in South Australia.
+Dr Brittany Johnson is a Postdoctoral Research Fellow in the Caring Futures Institute, at Flinders University in South Australia.
 She is currently leading the deconstructing interventions component of the TOPCHILD Collaboration—a new project that is bringing together researchers from around the world to transform early childhood obesity prevention (www.topchildcollaboration.org).
-Her research interests include improving children’s diet quality by reducing unhealthy food intake, applying behaviour change theory and creating supportive environments where we live, work and play.
+Her research interests include improving children’s diet quality by reducing unhealthy food intake, applying behaviour change theory and creating supportive environments where we live, work, learn and play.
 Brittany is chair of the NESI Communication Team.

 NETWORKING TEAM MEMBERS